GustavJones/GNetworking/README.md

 ## Usage:
 Feel free to learn from my code and use snippets where needed.
 Please let me know where I can improve this small library to make it more simple to use.
+Compile with MingW-w64 for best results as that is the compiler that was used to create the library